Hours Today: 9 am - 3 pm

 Creativity Q+A with Nick Preneta

 Nick Preneta, 37, works in wood.
 Green wood.
 Mostly with his chain saw.
 Notching and carving and creating marks, both intentional and serendipitous.
-The Leelanau County artist, trained as a […]
+The Leelanau County artist, trained as a furniture builder, began to explore the aesthetics of non-functional wood shapes and objects when he started looking at the scraps he was generating.
+This interview […]

 Find out more »